Picoflares in the Quiet Solar Corona: Solar Orbiter Observations Halfway to the Sun: From Campfires to Picoflares: Energy Classification and Heating Contribution

 The 1,467 campfires detected in Paper I above the $5\sigma$ brightness threshold exhibit thermal energies ranging from $9.1\times 10^{20}$ to $9.8 \times 10^{23}$ erg for the elliptical loop volume model.
 We found that the flare volume values derived from different geometric models do not significantly influence the resulting thermal energy estimates.
-The choice of volume model affects the absolute energy values but preserves the power-law character of the distribution.
-As shown in Fig. 5a, the cube volume models shift the energy range slightly (by approximately 0.1 decade in energy) but maintain the same overall distribution characteristics, confirming the robustness of our findings against geometrical assumptions.
+The choice of volume model affects the absolute energy values but preserves the overall distribution characteristics.

-The frequency distribution (Fig.~\ref{Fig5}a) is well-fit by a power law spanning over three orders of magnitude in energy, with a power-law index of $-2.32 \pm 0.36$ as determined by least-squares fitting.
-The low-energy threshold is approximately $10^{21}$ erg per event.
+The frequency distribution (Fig.~\ref{Fig5}a) spans over three orders of magnitude in energy and is well-described by a power-law function with index $-2.32 \pm 0.35$ as determined by maximum likelihood estimation.
+While power-law behavior provides the best statistical fit and maintains continuity with established flare energy distributions, we note that alternative functional forms (exponential, log-normal) cannot be definitively excluded given the current data range and sample size.

-When including events above the $3\sigma$ threshold (12,107 events), the thermal energy range extends downward to $3.4 \times 10^{20}$ erg (Fig.~\ref{Fig5}b).
-This expanded sample reveals a steeper distribution with power-law index $N(E_{th}) \propto E_{th}^{-2.82 \pm 0.11}$, indicating a substantial population of lower-energy events.
+When including events above the $3\sigma$ threshold (12,107 events), the thermal energy range extends downward to $3.4 \times 10^{20}\,\mathrm{erg}$ (Fig.~\ref{Fig5}b).
+This expanded sample reveals a steeper distribution with power-law index $-2.74 \pm 0.23$, indicating a substantial population of lower-energy events.
+The increased statistical power of this larger sample strengthens the evidence for scale-free behavior in the campfire energy distribution.

 The elliptical model provides the most physically realistic estimates, supported by stereoscopic validation \citep{Zhukov2021}.
-Loop volumes range from $V_{EUV} \approx 0.009$ to $11$ Mm$^3$, with campfire durations of $1-260$ s—significantly shorter than typical nanoflares.
+The statistical characteristics of campfire energies show remarkable consistency with the scaling behavior observed in larger solar flares, supporting their interpretation as the low-energy extension of the flare family.

-The power-law distribution of the campfires' geometric parameters is consistent with a turbulent regime, in the sense that magnetic energy dissipation in turbulence follows scaling laws (Priest et al. 2002).
+The power-law distribution of the campfires' geometric parameters is consistent with a turbulent regime, in the sense that magnetic energy dissipation in turbulence follows the scaling laws described in Priest et al. (2002).